vanhoefm/fragattacks/research/README.md

   parameter, meaning there is no need to configure the AP to periodically renew the key.

 - Some APs cannot be configured to regularly renew the session key (PTK).
-Against these APs you can instead try to run a cache attack test.
-In case the AP is vulnerable to cache attacks, then it is also vulnerable to mixed key attacks.
-If the AP isn't vulnerable to cache attacks, then we cannot say anything about its susceptibility to mixed key attacks, and in that case I recommend performing a code audit instead.
+Against these APs you can instead try a cache attack test.
+In case the AP is vulnerable to cache attacks, then it is likely also vulnerable to mixed key attacks (unless these is strong evidence that contradict this, e.g., a code audit indicates mixed key attacks are prevented).
+If the AP isn't vulnerable to cache attacks, then we cannot say anything about its susceptibility to mixed key attacks, and in that case I recommend doing a code audit instead.

 - `ping I,F,BE,AE --pn-per-qos`: The extra `--pn-per-qos` parameter assures that both injected fragments have consecutive packet numbers, which is required for the mixed key attack to succeed against certain devices